This article was written by Scott Longert

 The 1956 season showed the 34-year-old left fielder at the end of his career, hitting an all-time low.133.
 At the end of July 1956, the Brooklyn Dodgers claimed Mitchell for the waiver price of $10,000 plus a player to be named later.
 A week earlier the Dodgers and Indians had played an exhibition game in which Mitchell banged out a triple and a single.
 Brooklyn sorely needed a reliable pinch-hitter.
 In his first at-bat with his new club, Mitchell proved he still had some pop in his bat, delivering a single in the eighth inning to score Jackie Robinson with the winning run against Milwaukee.
 The Dodgers won the National League pennant and advanced to the World Series against the New York Yankees.
 In Game Five, Don Larsen was pitching a perfect game when Mitchell was sent up as a pinch-hitter with two outs in the ninth inning.
 With the tension mounting, Mitchell took a ball, then a strike.
 He recalled years later, “I got a pitch to hit from Larsen.
 I think it was the second pitch, a hanging curve that I fouled off.
 If you miss your pitch you’re out of business.”[fn]Mitchell file.[/fn] Larsen delivered one more time, a pitch off the outside corner.
 Umpire Babe Pinelli called it a strike, which gave the Yankee pitcher his perfect game.
 Mitchell turned to argue with the umpire, but Pinelli had already left.
 Doubters have insisted that the called third strike was nowhere near the plate.
 For the rest of his life Mitchell insisted that the pitch was a ball.
 When you have nearly 4,000 at-bats during your career and you strike out a minuscule 119 times, you may have something there.
 In 1986, on the 30th anniversary of the perfect game, Good Morning America invited Mitchell to come on the show and talk about the game with Larsen and Yogi Berra.
 Mitchell refused to go on, saying he was not going to travel across the country to talk on TV about striking out.
 After 11 years in major-league baseball with a career average of .312 and two All-Star game appearances, he had earned the right.

-The strikeout was Mitchell’s last at-bat in Organized Baseball.
+Mitchell had one more at-bat in Organized Baseball, a pinch-hitting appearance in Game Seven of the ’56 Series.
 He retired after the season and began a new profession in the oil business.
 Later he joined the Martin Marietta Corporation as president of its cement division in Denver.
 He retired in the early 1980s.
 He played a lot of golf and took part in many old-timer’s games at Yankee Stadium.
 While visiting with old friends and former teammates, he became acutely aware of the number of former players who couldn’t pay hotel and transportation costs.
 He gave money to several who were destitute.
 He did this for a number of years until the sadness of seeing his old buddies in such a depressing state proved too much for him, and he no longer went to the old-timer’s games.

 In October 1981, the University of Oklahoma unveiled its new baseball stadium, Dale Mitchell Field.
 An alumni game featured former Sooners and current major leaguers Mickey Hatcher, Bob Shirley, Jackson Todd, George Frazier, and Joe Simpson.
 Mitchell was honored in the dedication ceremony for his tireless efforts to raise money for the ballpark.
 Despite a stellar baseball career, Mitchell called this honor the biggest of his life.
 And why not?
 A great collegiate athlete and student himself, what could be better than his alma mater paying him a tribute that would last for a lifetime?